MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 between two metal plates, which is directly proportional to the current.
 But getting MacGyver on the screen is a little more involved.
-In order for a picture to from in front of the screen, the signal has to go from left to right and the moment it reaches the end needs to reset to to the left.
+In order for a picture to from in front of the screen, the signal has to go from left to right and the moment it reaches the end needs to reset to the left.
 At the same time the magnetic field for the vertical direction has to notch the beam down one scanline.
 All of that was carefully orchestrated by signals.
 The AC signal was used to create two sawtooth signals of two different frequencies with the help of basically capacitors, to guide the beam.
 Each time the current dropped to zero,